 As the trusted allergy standby, the cool, crisp smell of mint may help unclog stuffy nasal passages and ease congestion.

 There’s a reason we use lemons to clean -- it naturally kills bacteria.
 And when used in the form of an essential oil, it may help you eliminate allergy triggers in the air while also reducing bacteria levels, too.

 A eucalyptus essential oil may have the power to open up your lungs and improve your breathing.
 It may also help boost your immune system by removing fluid expelled from your lungs.

 This essential oil may be able to help you destroy the airborne pathogens that cause allergies.
 Plus, it also has anti-inflammatory properties that can help decrease how long your allergies rain on your parade.

 Can’t decide which one to use first?

 Our Breathe Easy blended essential oil has a delicate balance of peppermint, eucalyptus, basil, lemon, rosemary, and tea tree oil designed to help you clear your congestion and improve your breathing.

-And while the Breathe Easy oil is a mix of several oils in one bottle, our Big Pharma set and cold & flu essential oils set gives you a wide range of separate essential oil options to choose from whenever you need an immunity boost.
+And while the Breathe Easy oil is a mix of several oils in one bottle, our essential oils sets gives you a wide range of separate essential oil options to choose from whenever you need an immunity boost.

 Now that you have an idea of why you experience unwanted allergy symptoms with the change in seasons, and you know how to combat them, you’ll be better equipped to keep yourself protected to enjoy every season equally.